srngch/42Seoul/README.md

 [![42gnl](https://github-readme-stats.vercel.app/api/pin/?username=srngch&repo=42gnl&show_owner=true)](https://github.com/srngch/42gnl)

-May it be a file, stdin, or even later a network connection, you will always need a way to read content line by line.
+May it be a file, `stdin`, or even later a network connection, you will always need a way to read content line by line.
 It is time to start working on this function, which will be essential for your future projects.

 - Rigor, Unix, Algorithms